-CASE CE has collaborated with Indian Society of Agribusiness Professionals (ISAP) for a Skill Development Training Programme on “ Backhoe Loader Operator”
+CASE CE had collaborated with Indian Society of Agribusiness Professionals (ISAP) for a Skill Development Training Programme on “ Backhoe Loader Operator”.

 In total, the program has trained 160 youth, which includes 80 trainees in each state and provide placement/self-employment to minimum 50% of the trained rural youth.
 Candidates who attend the skill-training program can find employment in service departments of farm machine dealers, wholesalers, and manufacturers, or independent repair and maintenance workshops.

 Agritraining/IFS is aimed at increasing standards of living of the agrarian population by teaching farmers advanced cropping techniques.
 With low agricultural productivity across much of India, farmers often need to augment their incomes with other activities.
 By offering training in crop systems, maintenance, animal rearing, mushroom cultivation, biogas plant composting, beekeeping and silk farming, CNH Industrial has been able to help 900 farmers (men and women) in three locations – two in Karnataka and one in Rajasthan.